Defense wants 9/11 trial televised globally from Guantanamo

 By Jane Sutton

-GUANTANAMO BAY U.S. NAVAL BASE, Cuba The death penalty trial of five Guantanamo prisoners accused of plotting the September 11 attacks is so important that it should be televised to the public, defense lawyers argued on Friday.
+GUANTANAMO BAY U.S. NAVAL BASE, Cuba, Oct 19 The death penalty trial of five Guantanamo prisoners accused of plotting the Sept.
+11 attacks is so important that it should be televised to the public, defense lawyers argued on Friday.

 The issue was discussed on the final day of a week-long pretrial hearing for the alleged mastermind of the hijacked plane attacks, Khalid Sheikh Mohammed, and four co-defendants accused of providing money, training and travel assistance to the hijackers.